zkemail/.github/profile/README.md

 | **Deploy Package/Website to Auto-deploy Autoscaled Circom Prover Endpoint** | Our [relayer coordinator]([https://github.com/zkemail/zk-regex](https://github.com/zkemail/relayer/blob/main/coordinator.py)) has a [Docker image](https://github.com/zkemail/relayer/blob/main/Dockerfile) for a rapidsnark prover that can store a circom zkey, then have a modal API endpoint and which to receive an input.json.
 This infrastructure can easily be made into a broader public good with a simple frontend that lets anyone upload whatever circom file they want, then automatically deploy an endpoint for them that would zk-prove it, or a button on zkrepl. |
 | **ZK Regex Feature Parity** | Convert zkregex.com to use our new zk-regex library. |
 | **Rust IMAP** | The implementations of rust imap in the default Rust imap crate are very bad and often drop the connection and stop tracking emails.
 Resolve issues on that repo. |

+## Other public goods

+We have produced several OSS public good repositories.

+- **Halo2 Benchmarking**: We have open sourced a [halo2 wasm benchmarking repo](https://github.com/Divide-By-0/halo2-secp) that runs any halo2 wasm code in the browser on 100 instances in parallel for any browser on any operating system (mobile or desktop), and spits out the mean running time and variance.
+We intend to publish this as an easy to use Cargo and NPM package soon for others to use.
+- **Halo2 Optimizations**: We have various halo2 circuits to split verifiers, divide circuits for faster parallel client side proving, and many others.
+- **DKIM Selector Scrapers**: We have a [DKIM key and selector archive](https://archive.prove.email) that anyone can contribute to, and that we use to get selectors for uncommon websites which we have received emails from in the past, and stores it to a database.
+- **Circom Hash to Curve on the Grumpkin Curve**: Our [circuits](https://github.com/zkemail/circom-grumpkin) enable proving the private set intersection (PSI) protocol in ZK, which we use for decentralized relayer communication, so that relayers cannot censor unfavorable queries.

+### Halo2 zk-email
+We had previously prioritized a halo2 version of zk-email, but unfortunately halo2 is not being particularly actively maintained in the long term.
+It did roughly 10x improve browser proving speed for zk-email applications that required client side privacy.
+To do so, we paired our zk-regex library with the [halo2-regex circuits](https://github.com/zk-email-verify/halo2-regex/) that create arbitrary regex circuits in halo2.
+We also made custom [base64 encoding + decoding circuit](https://github.com/zk-email-verify/halo2-base64) and the first-ever [halo2 RSA + SHA256](https://github.com/zk-email-verify/halo2-rsa) built with Axiom's flexgates and optimizing Brechtpd + PSE's SHA256.
+These public goods have been used for several applications regarding provenant data in the wild, but the halo2 work has not been audited yet.
+We have heavily optimized for proving-time, and we expect all of our circuits to be verified recusively on chain cheaply.

+We currently have a fast client side proof (~20 seconds) with split-up deployed contracts to allow L2 deployments.
+This can be proved on an L2 directly for 48M gas [~about $8 on Arbitrum], or fed into an autoscaling recursive halo2 aggregator in the cloud with a GPU prover (~60 seconds with a GPU, probably less with multiple GPUs) that maintains zero knowledge and compresses the proof to about 500K gas, with a ~500MB zkey.
+We hoped to improve both performance and memory over time.

+### Relayer

+Our open source [relayer](https://github.com/zkemail/email-wallet/tree/main/packages/relayer) allows anyone to self-host or cloud-host with the ability to:
+1) Use our Dockerimage to immediately deploy any ZK proof to a rapid, autoscaled, 64 core proving instance to do proofs in the cloud.
+Note that privacy will be leaked to AWS in this case, so the only usecase is succinctness.
+2) Interface with the ZK proving protocol via sending emails, via built-in SMTP and IMAP servers that can authenticate with any gmail account.